Can we work it out? Can we be a family?

 - Respect your child’s feelings.
 Fears are exaggerated when they are private.

 - What triggers the anxiety?
-Talk to your child to identify what makes it worse and rectify if possible.
+Talk to your child to identify what makes it worse and rectify it if possible.
 Perhaps yelling between you and her dad is too much.

 - Recognize when reassurance is not enough.
 Don't delay getting help and be sure to intervene before it leads to school avoidance.